Keratoconus is now treatable through a procedure called corneal collagen cross-linking (CXL).

 First, the epithelium is gently rubbed off to allow for absorption of the riboflavin.
 Then, the riboflavin drop and ultraviolet light are applied for approximately 30 minutes.
-Once the procedure is complete, the eye is covered with a bandage contact lens to help the epithelium grow back (normally within two to three days) and facilitate a quick visual recovery.
+Once the procedure is complete, the eye is covered with a bandage contact lens to help the epithelium grow back (normally within 2 to 5 days) and facilitate a quick visual recovery.

 CXL strengthens and adds resilience to affected corneas by creating new collagen bonds.
 If performed early enough, CXL can counteract the effects of keratoconus and preserve good vision.
 In more advances cases, CXL—often combined with other types of treatment—can postpone the need for invasive corneal transplants and prevent vision from deteriorating.

 CXL is unique in that it is non-invasive and targets the source of the problem, which is the weakened cornea due to keratoconus.
 The treatment significantly increases the number of collagen bonds between the corneal layers, returning the cornea to a more stable condition.